Decoherence and Probability: Probability and Classicality

-The model of \cite{Habib:1998} provides a vivid exemplification of what it means for a quantum possibility space model evolving under an open quantum dynamics to exhibit behaviour that displays a remarkable close correspondence to that exhibited by a classical possibility space model.
-In a rich and insightful analysis of the model, \cite{franklin:2023} proposes that we can use appeal to decoherence to frame an account of the emergence classical chaotic phenomenology based upon an underlying \textit{non-chaotic} quantum state.\footnote{Franklin's account builds upon on the account of emergence described in \cite{franklin:2021} which in turn builds on \cite{ross:2000}.
-See also \cite{ladyman:2007}, \cite{Wallace:2010} and \cite{mulder:2024}.} The claim runs as follows: \begin{quote} ...we may think of the observed classically chaotic orbit of Hyperion as observable evidence of the effects of decoherence in suppressing quantum interference.
+The model of \cite{Habib:1998} provides a vivid exemplification of a quantum possibility space model evolving under an open quantum dynamics that displays a remarkable close correspondence to the behaviour exhibited by a classical possibility space model. \cite{franklin:2023} presents the claim that we can use appeal to decoherence to frame an account of the emergence classical chaotic phenomenology based upon an underlying \textit{non-chaotic} quantum state in the following terms:\footnote{See \cite{ross:2000,ladyman:2007,Wallace:2010,franklin:2021,mulder:2024}.} \begin{quote} ...we may think of the observed classically chaotic orbit of Hyperion as observable evidence of the effects of decoherence in suppressing quantum interference.
 Classically chaotic Hyperion counts as emergent because much of the structure of the underlying quantum state is conditionally irrelevant to the future dynamics of each classically chaotic Hyperion.
 In macroscopic terms, what’s screened off are the interference terms that would describe interactions with the Hyperions in other branches -- thus rendering the other branches irrelevant to each branch’s evolution.
 And the classically chaotic dynamics is not instantiated in the quantum system absent environment induced decoherence. (p.
 10) \end{quote} There is much to recommend in Franklin's analysis as an account of the relationship between classical and quantum phenomenology.
 However, one must also bear in mind the foregoing detailed treatment of the structure of decoherence models based upon the Wigner function.
-Evidently, a partial interpretation of a quasi-probability structure via possibility space model is a necessary ingredient within any model of decoherence based upon the Wigner function (or, arguably, more generally). \textit{One is already making use of a partially interpreted generalised probabilistic structure -- a possibility weighting -- when one models decoherence via dynamical equations for the Wigner function as derived from quantum master equations}.
+A model of decoherence based upon the Wigner function \textit{is} a partial interpretation of a quasi-probability structure via possibility space model. \textit{One is already making use of a partially interpreted generalised probabilistic structure -- a possibility weighting -- when one models decoherence via dynamical equations for the Wigner function as derived from quantum master equations}.